Hom schemes for algebraic groups: Generalities

 \begin{definition} Let $X$ be a scheme.
 Recall from \cite[IV\textsubscript{3}, 11.10.2]{EGA} that a family $\{f_i\colon Z_i \to X\}_{i \in I}$ of morphisms is \textit{schematically dominant} if for every open $U \subset X$, the induced homomorphism

 is injective.
 Following \cite[3.1.1]{Romagny-effective}, we say that $\{f_i\}$ is \textit{weakly schematically dominant} if there is no proper closed subscheme of $X$ through which each $f_i$ factors.
-If each $f_i$ is an immersion, then we say that $\{Z_i\}$ is \textit{(weakly) schematically dense} if $\{f_i\}$ is (weakly) schematically dominant.
+If each $f_i$ is a locally closed embedding, then we say that $\{Z_i\}$ is \textit{(weakly) schematically dense} if $\{f_i\}$ is (weakly) schematically dominant.

 If $X$ is an $S$-scheme, then a family $\{f_i\}$ as above is \textit{universally (weakly) schematically dominant} (relative to $S$) if $\{(f_i)_{S'}\}$ is (weakly) schematically dominant for every $S$-scheme $S'$.
 The term \textit{universally (weakly) schematically dense} is defined similarly. \end{definition}